How to use five years separation as the grounds for divorce

 There are advantages and disadvantages to having an online divorce.
 If you or your partner aren’t particularly tech-savvy, an online divorce may not be the best choice, or the fastest if you’re going to do it yourself.

 Divorce is rarely completely free.
-You may need to pay the court £550 to process your divorce.
-However, you may be eligible for discount on these fees, just click here to find out if you're entitled to a discount.
+You may need to pay the court £593 to process your divorce.
+However, you may be eligible for a discount on these fees.
+Just click here to find out if you're entitled to a discount.

-If you're looking for tips on how to save money on your divorce, you can read our blog on how to keep the divorce cost down.
+If you're looking for tips on how to save money on your divorce, you can read our blog on how to keep the costs of divorce down.

-How does five years separation affect the divorce/dissolution paperwork?
+How did five years separation affect the divorce/dissolution paperwork?

-If five years separation is used as the grounds for divorce/dissolution, then you need to include the date you stopped living together as a couple.
+If five years separation was used as the grounds for divorce/dissolution, then you needed to include the date you stopped living together as a couple.

 The acknowledgement of service:

-If you are using five years separation as the 'fact' to rely on, you do not need consent of your ex.
-The acknowledgement of service form must be completed by the respondent (the person responding to the petition), however they do not need to agree to the grounds.
-They may choose to defend the divorce, and this may impact the cost and time it takes.
+If you used five years separation as the 'fact' to rely on, you didn’t need the consent of your ex.
+The acknowledgement of the service form had to be completed by the respondent (the person responding to the petition).
+However, they didn’t need to agree to the grounds.
+They may have chosen to defend the divorce, and this may have impacted the cost and time it takes.

-The decree nisi is the middle stage of the divorce and includes the D84 and D80 form.
-If you have used five years separation, the D84 form is the same regardless of the grounds, however, the D80 form changes depending on the grounds used.
-For five years separation, it’s the D80 E form.
+The decree nisi was/is the middle stage of the divorce and included the D84 and D80 forms.
+If you used five years separation pre-no-fault divorce, the D84 form was the same regardless of the grounds.
+However, the D80 form changed depending on the grounds used.
+For five years separation, it was the D80 E form.

-Tip 3: Remember to include your’s and your ex’s address history on the D80 E form, so that the court know you have not lived together as a couple since separating.
+Tip 3: Remember to include your and your ex’s address history on the D80 E form, so that the court knows you haven’t lived together as a couple since separating.

-The decree absolute application does not alter based on the grounds used.
-If you would like to read more about the divorce process we have a helpful guide on how to submit for divorce.
+The decree absolute doesn’t alter based on the grounds used.
+If you would like to read more about the divorce process, we have a helpful guide on how to submit for divorce.

 FAQs